xanmankey/FishingForPhish/docs/api.rst

    run = startFishing(dataDir="data")
    run.initializeAll()

-The initialize class has 4 attributes:
+The startFishing class has 3 attributes:

 * dataDir=None
       The home directory for the scraped files.
 This includes a screenshots, html, css, and datasets directory.
 If left None, an empty